FunOrange/osu-scene-switcher/README.md

 When I'm not talking and tapping a lot (ie. while playing osu!), I want RNNoise to be on.
 When I'm talking and not tapping (ie. not playing osu!), I want RNNoise to be off.

-This OBS script automatically toggle Noise Suppression during osu! gameplay.
+This OBS script automatically toggles Noise Suppression during osu! gameplay.